Concordium/concordium.github.io/source/mainnet/smart-contracts-v0/tutorials/piggy-bank/testing.rst

 Before you start, make sure to have the necessary tooling to build Rust contracts.
 The guide :ref:`setup-tools` shows you how to do this.
-Also, make sure to have a text editor setup to write Rust.

 Additionally, to run the tests you need to: